Five Cruise Lines Drop Tracy Arm From 2026 Alaska Itineraries

 What Endicott Arm and Dawes Glacier offer as the replacement day

-Some itineraries are being tweaked to fit the new routing.
-MSC Poesia’s seven-night sailings from Seattle, for example, include calls such as Ketchikan, Icy Strait Point, Juneau, and Victoria, with scenic cruising moved to Endicott Arm and glacier viewing at Dawes.
+Some itineraries are being adjusted to fit the new routing.
+MSC Poesia's seven-night sailings from Seattle, for example, include calls such as Ketchikan, Icy Strait Point, Juneau, and Victoria, with scenic cruising moved to Endicott Arm and glacier viewing at Dawes.

 What passengers should expect on timing and excursions